zinc-lang/zinc/README.md

 ## Goals

 <!--
+@TODO: Add a taste of the syntax to the front page
 @TODO: Add a tour of the language README
 @TODO: Migrate to a checklist showing what is and isn't functional -->